Julian-Tipler/BeatMachine/README.md

 <br></br>

 * Fl Studio
    * Fl Studio is an audio mixing and composition program.
-The samples used in the drum machine were taken from various drum libraries.
+The samples used in BeatMachine were taken from various drum libraries.
 Fl Studio's amplitude automation software and equalization plugins were used to optimize the audio files for play together.

 ## Features